-I paid 950 euros for a one-way ticket from Brussels to the Seychelles via Frankfurt (the return flight was with Emirates and Qantas).
-Condor is one of the few airlines that allows you to book online one-way journeys for half the price of a return ticket.
+I paid €950 EUR for a one-way ticket from Brussels to the Seychelles via Frankfurt (the return flight was with Emirates and Qantas).
+Condor is one of the few airlines that allows you to book online one-way journeys for half the return ticket price.
 The flight from Frankfurt to Seychelles was in Business Class, although the Brussels-Frankfurt leg (operated by Lufthansa) was in Economy.
 Condor still partners with its former mother company Lufthansa to transfer passengers to its hubs in Frankfurt and Munich, but when you book an intercontinental Business Class ticket with Condor from a connecting point in Europe, you will always end up in Lufthansa’s Economy Class for the intra-European leg.

-950 euros for a one way ticket in Business from Europe to the Seychelles is not a bad deal.
+€950 EUR for a one-way ticket in Business from Europe to the Seychelles is not a bad deal.
 Only a few airlines serve the Seychelles which include Emirates, Etihad Airways, Air Seychelles which I have reviewed, Air Austral, SriLankan, Ethiopian Airlines, and Kenya Airways.
 New airlines are launching flights to the islands.
-Qatar Airways and Turkish Airlines have recently started flights from Doha and Istanbul respectively, and Austrian Airlines will offer weekly direct flights from Vienna from autumn next year.
+Qatar Airways and Turkish Airlines have recently started flights from Doha and Istanbul, respectively, and Austrian Airlines will offer weekly direct flights from Vienna from autumn next year.
 In addition, Air Seychelles, the nation’s national carrier, is launching a new route to Düsseldorf.

 Condor Boeing B767 Business Class Cabin

 Condor’s Boeing B767 comes in two versions.
 The most common version has a total of 214 seats – 30 in Business Class, 35 in Premium Economy, and 180 in Economy.
-These aircraft are mostly deployed on routes where demand for Business Class seats is high as those serving the Maldives, Mauritius and the Seychelles.
+These aircraft are mostly deployed on routes where demand for Business Class seats is high as those serving the Maldives, Mauritius, and the Seychelles.
 The less common B767 variant features a higher density 259 seat configuration, with 18 seats in Business Class, 35 in Premium Economy, and 206 in Economy.

 The Best Business Class Seat On Condor Planes

-The 2-2-2 Business Class layout does not make the cabin very attractive for solo travelers, since you will always end up sitting next to a stranger.
-There is a small screen though between seats that can be raised for added privacy.
+The 2-2-2 Business Class layout does not make the cabin very attractive for solo travelers since you will always end up sitting next to a stranger.
+There is a small screen, though, between seats that can be raised for added privacy.

-Upon boarding, your find a comfortable blanket and pillow on your seat to enhance your sleeping comfort.
+Upon boarding, you’ll find a comfortable blanket and pillow on your seat to enhance your sleeping comfort.
 Before takeoff, the crew also hands out amenity kits, which come in the form of an etui, a small ornamental case featuring a map of the globe.
 The content was rather disappointing and not different from the essentials that you get in Economy Class on many airlines.
 I have reviewed the best First & Business Class airline amenity kits in the world (Condor definitely does not feature in this list!).

 Upon boarding, I was offered the choice between a glass of Champagne, water, or orange juice.
 I received a refreshing hot towel to wipe my hands and face.
 I was also served a soft drink (with ice and lemon) and a small bag containing an assortment of cold nuts.